 For those paying out of pocket, medicine is expensive but services are not anywhere close to the amount they charge in the United States.

-Once you become an official resident, medicine and care is available through CAJA, for a nominal monthly fee, but wait times will most likely be longer than private hospitals.
+Once you become an official resident, medicine and care are available through CAJA, for a nominal monthly fee, but wait times will most likely be longer than private hospitals.

-You cannot qualify for CAJA until you become a temporary resident and this process takes 12-18 months before you are eligible, and only if you meet strict requirements to become a resident.
+You cannot qualify for CAJA until you become a temporary resident.
+Temporary residency takes 12-18 months after you apply, and will be approved only if you meet all of the strict requirements.
 See our immigration page for details.